Updated Sep 20, 2023

 Garlic Tahini Sauce: If you’re a garlic lover, you could always add another clove or two of minced garlic.
 For or a sweeter, milder garlic flavor you could roast a whole head of garlic and then add that to a food processor with the tahini sauce and blend until creamy.

-Tahini Dressing: I’ve shown you how to make lemon tahini dressing before and it’s simply a thinner version of this classic recipe.
+Tahini Dressing: I’ve shown you how to make this lemon tahini dressing or maple mustard tahini dressing before, and it’s simply a thinner version of this classic recipe.
 The thinner consistency makes it perfect to drizzle on all your favorite salads.

 After you’ve made a batch of this sauce, make sure to store it properly.
 Keep it in the fridge in a sealed container.
 It’ll last for up to 2 weeks!

 The BEST Tahini Sauce Recipe (How to Make Tahini Sauce)